-- The safety of the link arrangements set up between CSDs should be subject to specific requirements to enable the access of their respective participants to other securities settlement systems.
-The requirement to provide banking type of ancillary services in separate legal entity should not prevent CSDs from receiving such services, in particular when they are participants in a securities settlement system operated by another CSD.
+- (35)The safety of the link arrangements set up between CSDs should be subject to specific requirements to enable the access of their respective participants to other securities settlement systems.
+The provision of banking type of ancillary services in separate legal entity should not prevent CSDs from receiving such services, in particular when they are participants in a securities settlement system operated by another CSD.
 It is particularly important that any potential risks resulting from the link arrangements such as credit, liquidity, organisational or any other relevant risks for CSDs are fully mitigated.
-For interoperability links, it is important that linked securities settlement systems have identical moments of entry of transfer orders into the system, irrevocability of transfer and use equivalent rules concerning the moment of finality of transfers of securities and cash.
+The requirements of this regulation on participant protection in link arrangements shall be without prejudice to specific Union and Member States' legislation concerning the protection of the clients of CSD participants and any other persons in the securities holding chain.
+For interoperable links, it is important that linked securities settlement systems have identical moments of entry of transfer orders into the system, irrevocability of transfer and use equivalent rules concerning the moment of finality of transfers of securities and cash.
 The same principles should apply to CSDs that use a common settlement information technology (IT) infrastructure. - (37)In many Member States issuers are required by national law to issue certain types of securities, notably shares, within their national CSDs.
 In order to remove this barrier to the smooth functioning of the Union post-trading market and to allow issuers to opt for the most efficient way for managing their securities, issuers should have the right to choose any CSD established in the Union for recording their securities and receiving any relevant CSD services.
 Without prejudice to that right, the national corporate laws under which the securities are constituted or any other similar laws shall continue to apply.
-Such national corporate and other similar laws under which the securities are constituted shall govern the relationship between their issuer and holders or any third parties, and their respective rights and duties attached to the securities such as voting rights, dividends and corporate actions.
+Such national corporate and other similar laws (such as property law, insolvency law, tax law) under which the securities are constituted shall govern the relationship between their issuer and holders or any third parties, and their respective rights and duties attached to the securities such as voting rights, dividends and corporate actions.
 A refusal to provide services to an issuer may be based only on a comprehensive risk analysis or if that CSD does not provide any issuance services in relation to securities constituted under the corporate law or other similar law of the relevant Member State.
-A quick and appropriate remedy should be made available to competent authorities to address any unjustified refusal of CSDs to provide their services to issuers. - (37a) In view of the increasing cross-border holdings and transfers of securities enhanced by this Regulation, it is of the utmost urgency and importance to establish clear rules on the law applicable to proprietary aspects in relation to the securities held in the accounts maintained by CSDs and other intermediaries in the securities holding chain in a future Union legislation on Securities Law.
+A quick and appropriate remedy should be made available to competent authorities to address any unjustified refusal of CSDs to provide their services to issuers.